top of page

 Ellen Neville

-Ellen brings experience and expertise to the role of Cabinet member for Environmental Services.
-She was a key part of restoring and securing Council finances, seeking out infrastructure solutions for Hawkhurst and Sandhurst, tackling crime, helping those in need and seizing opportunities to revive Tunbridge Wells town centre and, importantly, our rural areas with work in the Neighbourhood Development groups.
+I was Cabinet member for Environmental Services in the municipal year 2023-2024; a key role in restoring and securing Council finances, seeking out infrastructure solutions for Hawkhurst and Sandhurst, tackling crime, helping those in need and seizing opportunities to revive Tunbridge Wells town centre and, importantly, our rural areas.

-There are a wide range of projects in the pipeline for her ward that will come into effect over the next few years.
+In May 2024, The Alliance party voted for me to be their Leader; trusting me to work hard for our common goals and there are a wide range of projects in the pipeline for my new ward that will come into effect over the next few years.

 Ellen